josdem/hugo/content/techtalk/cicd/jenkins_pipeline.md

 ![SCM definition](/img/techtalks/cicd/pipeline.png)

-So if you save it and click in build now button you should be able to see this execution flow in the console output
+So, if you save it and click on `Build Now` button you should be able to see this execution flow in the console output

 ```bash
 Started by user josdem